brorarangers/brorarangers.github.io/_reports/2016/2016-11-05-strathspey-away-report.md

 As new boy Jamie Duff made his debut in the red of Brora Rangers and September signing Steven Ross added to his goal tally again, Steven Mackay made what may be his final appearance for the Club he captained to two League titles.

 Sid warmed the cockles of the travelling Brora support with a red hot 30 minutes when he came on as substitute at a near baltic Seafield Park.
-It seem fated that his goal also turned out to be the last kick of the match, and saw emotional scenes from Mackay and the travelling supporters who had braved the cold tundra of Grantown on Spey.
+It seem fated that he would score, and saw emotional scenes from Mackay and the travelling supporters who had braved the cold tundra of Grantown on Spey.

 After a totally dominant first half Brora went in at the interval with just a solitary goal lead thanks to a penalty strike from Dale Gillespie, which the keeper did well to get a hand to but the ball went into the net off the post.